YCChenVictor/blog-frontend/_posts/life/self/1993-09-01-(project)-task.md

 ### TODO

-* the backend should be private repo because of business logic
+* try to connect Jenkins API to upload tests
+* let user to create task with spec
 * add frontend to post API login
 * add bcrypt for password
 * add JWT mechanism to do session
-* let user to create task with spec
 * let user to upload commit to pass spec
 * connect blockchain for contract, once the commit pass spec, they get money
 * connect chatGPT to create spec and solution for us